 CSS: The Maintenance Issue #1 and How You Can Avoid It

-The biggest – as most unnecessary – maintenance issue in web development is, as my recent research shows, style sheet naming and integration.
-It might come surprising, but what happens in practice is that web developers do use inadvisable style sheet names and inadvisable ways to integrate style sheets that force them into unnecessary, expensive HTML changes.
+The biggest—as most unnecessary—maintenance issue in web development is, as my recent research shows, style sheet naming and integration.
+Web developers use inadvisable style sheet names and inadvisable ways to integrate style sheets that force them into unnecessary, expensive HTML changes.

 This post is based on a CSS usage analysis of the global Alexa Top 10 sites.
 As part of a general talk on web development and maintainability, I presented the findings at Google as well as at the webinale 09.
 A “maintenance guide” presenting the full set of common maintainability issues and tips to avoid them will be available on this site in a couple of days.